ArduPilot/ardupilot_wiki/copter/source/docs/ac_throttlemid.rst

 -  Fly your copter in stabilize mode in a stable hover for at least 30 seconds
--  Disconnect your LiPo battery and connect your APM/PX4 to the Mission Planner
+-  Disconnect your LiPo battery and connect your flight controller to the Mission Planner
 -  Go to the Terminal screen and download your latest dataflash log file (more details on working with dataflash logs can be found :ref:`here <common-downloading-and-analyzing-data-logs-in-mission-planner>`)